AKloc/BookNotes/Nonviolent Communication.md

 - Some of the discussion scenarios here are wild.
 I think the reaction you would get by saying, over and over, "It sounds like you are x about y" would probably have most people shutting you out.
 	- There's a lot of r/cringe type sprinkled here.
 "And then everyone started crying because they *FINALLY* got it.
 Thank you, NVC!!!"
 	- Future self: If you re-read this book, skip the dialogues.
+- Punitive punishments are generally lame.
+-
 - Giving praise: Be specific.
-If you don't actually explain what the praise is, it comes off as demeaning - "Hey,y ou
+If you don't actually explain what the praise is, it comes off as demeaning - "Hey, you should feel good because I'm in a position of judgment."

 **What can I do with this?**
 - I really like the idea of using "I feel disappointed / angry that you did x because y" more with my kids to explain why what I'm telling them to do is ultimately important.